Smooth Signature Change as a Mechanism for Singularity Avoidance in BTZ Black Holes: Discussion and Conclusions

 \subsubsection{For Quantum Gravity}

-Our results suggest that some aspects of singularity regularization may be encoded in classical geometry rather than requiring full quantum gravity \cite{rovelli2004quantum, ashtekar2004background}.
-The bounded Kretschmann invariant indicates that curvature need not diverge at the Planck scale, potentially simplifying the interface between classical and quantum gravitational descriptions.
+Our results suggest that some aspects of singularity resolution may be encoded in classical geometry, rather than requiring a full theory of quantum gravity.
+The bounded curvature invariants and geodesic completeness indicate that classical general relativity, when extended to allow signature change, may be capable of self-regularization.
+This raises the possibility that the Planck scale may not be the relevant scale for singularity resolution; instead, the relevant scale is the smoothing parameter $\delta$, which could be related to the AdS radius $\ell$ or other macroscopic parameters.